ivangfr/springboot-jpa-studies/jpa-associations/README.md

 ## Running tests

-In order to run the test cases, go into the modules folder and type
+Execute the following command to run the test cases
 ```
 ./mvnw clean test
 ```

 [`Testcontainers`](https://www.testcontainers.org/) is used to run the tests.
-It starts automatically Docker containers of the databases before the tests begin and shutting down the containers when the tests finish.
+It starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish.

 ## References